microsoft/FluidFramework/packages/runtime/container-runtime/src/opLifecycle/README.md

 ### How batching works

-Batching in the context of Fluid ops is a way in which the framework groups ops and sends them to the server in a single payload, afterwards the ops will be broadcasted in the same order to other clients.
+Batching in the context of Fluid ops is a way in which the framework groups ops and sends them to the server in a single payload.
+Afterwards the ops will be broadcasted in the same order to all the other connected clients.
 Additional logic and validation ensure that batches do not interleave and they are processed in isolation.
 This means two things:

 -   A client will always start sending a new batch only after finishing a batch.
 Batches will never be sent interleaved or nested.
 -   When receiving a batch of ops, the client will process it in isolation without interleaving it with other batches or ops from other clients